grimmer0125/grimmer0125/README.md

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-0077b5?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/tckang/)

 Passionate to make something good for people.
 Love science, programming, psychology, but not limited to these.
 Participated IoT, Streaming, Astronomy, AI, and Medical-imaging (partial in work and side projects) domains.
 Use JavaScript/TypeScript/Python and used C/C++/C#/Objective-C and Go (side project) languages.
-I've been a manager or a leader to build mobile app teams and full-stack teams and introduced Agile culture/flow in those organizations.
+I've been a manager or a leader to build mobile app teams and full-stack teams, and introduced Agile culture/flow in those organizations.
 Welcome any collaboration.

 ## My open source free utilities